 I've been waiting for over a decade for Maddin to recreate the surreal atmospheric magic of Tales from the Gimli Hospital without gimmicks and distracting flaws.

 This is it.
-A masterpiece of surrealism that creeps up on you as soon as you give up making sense and watch it with your right brain.
+A masterpiece of surrealism that creeps up on you as soon as you give up making sense of it and watch it with your right brain.
 There is a melodramatic narrative

 somewhere, but a lot of it is in reverse, and experienced via extremely muddy memories as seen through a fever dream.
 And, of course, it is peppered with Maddin's usual